Having a Blue Badge enables disabled people with severe walking

 local authorities can still ask GPs to carry out these eligibility

-in 2012, requiring local authorities to use mobility assessments
+assessments.
+However, legislation has come into effect, requiring local authorities to use mobility assessments

 that are undertaken by professionals who are independent of an applicant's